 Talk to us about your role within The Mill.

-How do you think the inclusive culture at The Mill and Technicolor shapes our workplace?
+How do you want to help shape the next generation of 2D at The Mill and beyond?